 San Francisco CityPASS includes:

-- A seven-day cable car and Muni passport (good for reaching most attractions within San Fran’s city limits)
+- A three-day cable car and Muni passport (good for reaching most attractions within San Fran’s city limits)

 - Admission to the California Academy of Sciences